 The International Braille and Technology Center for the Blind is a comprehensive technology evaluation, demonstration, and training facility located at our national headquarters in Baltimore, Maryland.

 Experts at CENA offer various training events and workshops throughout the year to share best practices in web accessibility and access technology.
-Learn more about our trainings.
+Learn more about our events and trainings.

 Blind Driver Challenge